This video is an excerpt from an interview conducted at the Monfort Institute, University of Northern Colorado, 2010.

 - These CEOs involved people in the decision-making and planning and leveraged the diverse perspectives of their team.

-- All the participants were humble in that they didn’t think they knew all the answers, yet they were confident that they asserted themselves and their ideas.
+- All the CEOs in the study were humble in that they didn’t think they knew all the answers, yet they were confident that they asserted themselves and their ideas.

 Latham, J. R. (2013a).
 A framework for leading the transformation to performance excellence part I: CEO perspectives on forces, facilitators, and strategic leadership systems.
 Quality Management Journal, 20(2), 22.